hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 ## Writing Transaction Processor functions

-Technical Analysts write transaction processor functions using ES5 Javascript.
+Technical Analysts write transaction processor functions using ES5 JavaScript.
 These scripts are included in a business network definition and will be automatically executed when a transaction is submitted for processing.
 The transaction processor scripts can create, update, retrieve and delete assets based on the incoming transaction.

 ```javascript
 'use strict';